 It’s amazing how big a difference is made by ¼ inch when choosing the perfect glove.
-The most important thing when trying to find the baseball glove size that is best for you.
+The most important thing when trying answer “What size baseball glove should I get?” is to find the baseball glove size that is best for you.
+Below is a quick guide to finding the perfect glove size by position.

 Lets start with the easy ones.
 Outfield, the same glove can be used whether you are playing left, center or right field.
 Outfield gloves are usually 12 ¼ inches to 12 ¾ inches.